AntonRize/WILL/relativistic-foundations.md

 </style>

-# Shape of Energy: A Narrative Exposition of WILL Geometry
+# WILL Part I: Relational Geometry

 ---

 ## What is This Page?